g-morishita/MyVimRc/README.md

 # Trouble shooting

 ## plugins doesn't work
+You don't need it anymore because I have stopped using bundle.
+Instead I will use dein.vim to manage packages.
 If directories in bundle/ are empty, run these commands in .vim

     git submodule init